Jods-Its/Jods-Camping-Tools/README.md

 - 6 Research books: Survival 101 series.

 - 5 maps, scattered around Bear Island.
 You can survey them to reveal the whole map of the region.
+They're more common in places you least expect them to.
+Look carefully.
+Once surveyed, they go to the collectibles tab, with some information about the region.

 - Metal lighter (beta), a tool for starting fires and provide light.